uk-gov-mirror/UKHomeOffice.docker-nginx-proxy/README.md

 ##### One Server, Multiple locations

-The example below will proxy the same address for two locations but will disable the UUID (nginxId) parameter for the /about location only.
+The example below will proxy the same address for two locations but will disable the UUID (X-Request-Id) parameter for the /about location only.

 See the [generated config](./docs/GeneratedConfigs.md#same-server-proxied) for below: